Customers with Disabilities

 If you don’t want to travel seated in your wheelchair or mobility scooter, we can store it for you in the baggage compartment.
 Mobility aids such as canes and walkers can travel inside the bus with you but only if they can be safely stowed in the overhead compartment because.
 Mobility Ads that cannot be safely stowed inside the bus will be placed in the baggage compartment, if possible.

-The maximum dimensions for a mobility aid to go in the baggage compartment is 33” x 33” x 48”.
-The maximum weight for mobility aids is 200 pounds.
+The maximum dimensions for a mobility aid to go in the baggage compartment is 33 inches by 33 inches by 48 inches The maximum weight for mobility aids is 200 pounds.
 Mobility aids that exceed either or both of these dimensions will not be accepted.

 Ask a customer service agent for a claim check if your mobility aid is stowed in the baggage compartment.
 Assistive devices are not considered extra baggage and are transported free of charge unless you have more than one, in which case the second device would be considered additional baggage and subject to a charge.